zsxing99/zsxing99/README.md

 ### Hi there 👋

-I am a software engineer specialized in Full-stack and Android development.
-I like crafting things, LEGO, computers, and softwares. ⚡
+I am a software engineer focusing on Full-stack and Android development.
+I love to craft things like LEGO, computers, and softwares. ⚡

 #### Projects on GitHub 🔭
 Here are a list of works by me published on GitHub.